-The weather is beginning to cool down, and the cool air opens many of us up to catching the flu or even worse, pneumonia.
-While most people are able to easily overcome flu symptoms through a day of rest, demographics in society like small children and the elderly are hit even harder and are more susceptible to falling ill to these illnesses.
+The weather is beginning to cool down, and the cool air makes many of us vulnerable to catching the flu or even worse, pneumonia.
+While most people are able to easily overcome flu symptoms through a day of rest, small children and the elderly are hit even harder and are more susceptible to falling ill to these illnesses.

-In order to avoid catching the flu or a heavy cold, most people rush out about this time of the year to grab a flu shot.
+In order to avoid catching the flu or a bad cold, most people rush out about this time of the year to grab a flu shot as a preventative measure.
 However, for seniors in assisted living, getting a vaccination is a bit different from the average person under the age of 65.
 Here are some of our tips for how to approach flu season within the age of senior assisted living.

 Go Out and Get Your Flu Shot